Skip to main content

 System Prompt

 Most models are good at searching and using UnifAI tools without any special instructions.
-But we find using a simple system prompt helps the model to search and use the tools more effectively.
+But we find using a system prompt helps the model to search and use the tools more effectively.

 An example system prompt: